Financial Grant Manager

 - Ability to communicate effectively, both orally and in writing.

-- Ability to collect, organize, and evaluate data and to develop logical conclusions.
+- Ability to collect, organize, and evaluate data and develop logical conclusions.

 Minimum Education & Experience